MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/miniport-adapter-check-for-hang-and-reset-operations.md

 ## Overview

 > [!WARNING]
-> The [*MiniportCheckForHangEx*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndis/nc-ndis-miniport_check_for_hang) and [*MiniportResetEx*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndis/nc-ndis-miniport_reset) callback functions are discouraged for all NDIS 6.83 and later drivers.
+> Check-for-Hang (CFH) and Reset operations are discouraged for all NDIS 6.83 and later drivers.
 For more information, see [Check-for-Hang and Reset operations in NDIS 6.83 and later](#check-for-hang-and-reset-operations-in-ndis-683-and-later).

 NDIS calls an NDIS miniport driver's [*MiniportCheckForHangEx*](https://msdn.microsoft.com/library/windows/hardware/ff559346) function to check the operational state of an NDIS adapter that represents a network interface card (NIC). *MiniportCheckForHangEx* checks the internal state of the adapter and returns **TRUE** if it detects that the adapter is not operating correctly.